 (Prerequisite: None) (Co-requisites: AUTT 1010) This course introduces automotive electrical systems emphasizing the basic operating principles, diagnosis, and service/repair of batteries, starting systems, charging systems, lighting systems, instrument cluster and driver information systems, and body electrical systems.
 A $25 fee is associated with this course due to the cost of electrical components.

 |AUTT 1040Automotive Engine Performance

-(Prerequisite: AUTT 1020) Introduces basic engine performance systems which support and control four-stroke gasoline engine operations and reduce emissions.
-Topics include: general engine diagnosis, computerized engine controls and diagnosis, ignition system diagnosis and repair, fuel and air induction, exhaust systems, emission control systems diagnosis and repair, and other related engine service.
+(Prerequisite: AUTT 1020) This course introduces basic engine performance systems which support and control four stroke gasoline engine operations and reduce emissions.
+Topics include: general engine diagnosis, computerized engine controls and diagnosis, ignition system diagnosis and repair, fuel and air induction, exhaust systems, and emission control systems diagnosis and repair.

 Up one level

 Programs of Study

 The statements set forth in this catalog are for informational purposes only and should not be construed as the basis of a contract between a student and this institution.
 While every effort has been made to ensure the accuracy of the material stated herein, we reserve the right to change any provision listed in the catalog, including, but not limited to, entrance requirements and admissions procedures, academic requirements for graduation, and various fees and charges without actual notice to individual students.
 Every effort will be made to keep students advised of such changes.